 If that sounds familiar, it’s time to invest in an outdoor security camera.
 These tough smart home devices are designed to withstand bad weather and extreme temperatures.
 They’ll also alert you when someone or something is out there – even when you’re away.

-Should anyone take a package from your porch again, the cameras will record video of the incident.
+Should anyone take a package from your porch again, the cameras will record a video of the incident.
 Should a burglar attempt to break into your home, you’ll have a record of the event.

 Depending on its features, an outdoor security camera might even let you talk to whoever is on your property.